-Exit polls suggest landslide for pro-Putin party in Russia election
+Exit polls suggest majority for pro-Putin party in Russia election

-Russia election: Exit polls suggest landslide for pro-Putin United Russia in controversial election
+Russia election: Exit polls suggest majority for pro-Putin United Russia in controversial election

-Strong gains projected for Communists, who finish in strong second place, but impact of voting irregularity is still unclear
+Strong gains projected for Communists, who finish in second place, but impact of voting irregularity is still unclear

-Russia’s ruling party, which supports President Vladimir Putin, has won a landslide victory in parliamentary elections, exit polls suggest.
+Russia’s ruling party, which supports President Vladimir Putin, has won a majority in parliamentary elections, exit polls suggest.

-But the heavily-doctored voting process may have brought a few too many dissenting voices for comfort — and it is still too early to see how evidence of voter fraud may play out.
+But the voting process may have brought a few too many dissenting voices for comfort – and it is still too early to see how images of vote fraud being circulated online may play out.

 The polls say between four and five parties will make it into parliament.

-Ruling party United Russia is projected 45.2 per cent of the vote, with the Communist party a strong second on 21 percent.
+Ruling party United Russia is projected to have 45.2 per cent of the vote, with the Communist Party a strong second on 21 per cent.

 The Liberal Democratic Party of Russia – an inappropriately-named nationalistic front – comes third on 8.7 per cent.
 A Fair Russia (7.9 per cent) and possibly New People (4.7 per cent) make up the tail.